Overview

 Ruins and Landscape

-• Walk among the crumbling stone walls of the bawn and the remains of the fortified house.
-The earthworks outline the original defensive perimeter, offering excellent photo opportunities, especially at sunrise or sunset when the lake reflects the sky.
+Walk among the weathered stone walls of the bawn and the remnants of the fortified house.
+The earthworks clearly outline the original defensive perimeter, making for compelling photography, particularly at sunrise or sunset when the lake reflects the sky.
+On clear days, panoramic views stretch across Lough Erne, with islands such as Heron, Gay, and Inishmakill visible in the distance.

 Visitor Centre and Exhibition

-• A lovingly restored farmhouse near the castle houses a small visitor centre.
-Interactive panels, artefacts, maps and personal accounts bring the Hume family, the 1641 massacre and the wider plantation history to life for all ages.
+A restored farmhouse adjacent to the castle houses the visitor centre.
+Inside, interactive displays, artefacts, maps, and personal accounts explore the Hume family’s story, the events of 1641, and the broader context of the Plantation.
+The exhibition is designed to be engaging for visitors of all ages.

 Scenic Walks

-• Tully Castle Walk – a 1‑mile (1.5 km) circular, easy‑graded trail that loops past the ruins, the exhibition building and a traditional Irish cottage.
-The path is well‑marked, though not wheelchair‑accessible.
+- Tully Castle Walk: A 1-mile (1.6 km) circular trail that loops past the ruins, the exhibition building, and a traditional Irish cottage.
+The route is well marked and easy to follow, though the uneven terrain means it is not suitable for wheelchairs.

 Wildlife and Conservation